Abstract

 DX

-Case report: conversion therapy to permit resection of initially unresectable hepatocellular carcinoma
+, et al. Case report: conversion therapy to permit resection of initially unresectable hepatocellular carcinoma.

 Front Oncol